sergiodagama/Menu-Canvas-Library/README.md

 Usage Instructions:

 > There is no complete library reference, because of it small size.
-> However in order to properly use the library it's recomended to follow the test.html.
+> However, in order to properly use the library it's recomended to follow the test.html.

 ___________________________________________________________________________________________